Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content

+Participants expressed varying degrees of trust in whether flagging as a feature is designed to truly safeguard end-users.
+At one end, P20 thought that platforms offered flags as a smokescreen:\textit{``I feel like they want us to feel like we can regulate what you see.
+They want to make us feel like we have an option in what we see and what we interact with.
+We have a say in the company.''} Along this line, P16 speculated that platforms may be motivated to ignore flags that could benefit their business models, such as not taking offensive content down because keeping it up may help \textit{``generate a lot of user traffic.''} Conversely, some participants reasoned that platforms offer flags to genuinely protect and empower users.
+They felt that platforms are motivated to protect and support users to keep the space they created safe (P1, P6, P12, and P18).

+\subsection{RQ2: What motivates users to engage (or not engage) in flagging on social media platforms?}

-Our participants were motivated to flag content to protect themselves and others from exposure to inappropriate posts.
-Their moral values guided whether to flag specific posts.
-Participants asserted that their decision to flag content was individual; flagging was a choice rather than an obligation.
-They were often easily swayed to flag potentially harmful content when encouraged to do so by friends and family who flagged it, but they still saw the final decision to flag as their own.
+Our participants were motivated to flag content for various reasons.
+Participants' moral values guided them in deciding whether to flag specific posts.
+They further asserted that they independently made decisions to flag, even if they were pointed to potentially inappropriate content by others.